candorservices/candor-java/README.md

     <version>1.0</version>
 </dependency>
 ```
-You can then get started by intializing a new instance of the `Candor` clas using your public API key found at https://candorian.app/api-dashboard.
+You can then get started by initializing a new instance of the `Candor` clas using your public API key found at https://dashboard.candorservices.net/api-dashboard.

 ### Verifying a license
 You can verify if a license is valid using this method: